LEGAL EDUCATION

 What’s the problem?

-Admission to the Faculty of Law is relatively easy due to relatively low entry requirements.
-The modest thresholds and competitive scores often fail to attract strong and motivated candidates for training.
-Certain pathways lack transparent entry mechanisms, potentially harbouring corruption risks.
+Admission to the Faculty of Law, including master’s degree, is relatively easy.
+The modest threshold scores often fail to select strong and motivated candidates for training.
+Certain pathways lack transparent entry mechanisms, potentially harboring corruption risks.
 Moreover, institutions with specific training conditions follow a separate admission procedure, leading to unequal opportunities among applicants.

 Manifestation of the problem